isomerpages/nlb-learning/_reading/Preschoolers/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b> Fractured Fairy Tales (5 min 9 sec) </b><br>
 How can fairy tales be fractured?
-Our librarian, Kah Heng, shares with us how these stories are different from conventional ones, and how they can ignite the imagination of children </p>
+Our librarian, Kah Heng, shares with us how these stories are different from conventional ones, and how they can ignite the imagination of children. </p>

   </div>
 </div>